 Knowing the facts can help to shed light on where you stand on your fertility journey and give a clearer path forward as you make decisions.
-Read on as Repromed founder and Medical Director, Dr. Guy Gudex answers the most common questions around fertility and conception.
+Read on as Dr Guy Gudex answers the most common questions around fertility and conception.

 How long should I try to conceive naturally before consulting a fertility specialist?